Records and Registration

 New freshman students are strongly encouraged to attend firstSTEP programs, which includes academic advising, registration, campus tours and information seminars.
 Information about firstSTEP program dates and schedules are included with the admission acceptance notification.
 Confirmation of acceptance is required to participate in a firstSTEP program.

-Undergraduate transfer students are not required to attend a firstSTEP program and they may register during the open registration period that follows priority registration each quarter.
+Undergraduate transfer students are not required to attend a firstSTEP program and they may register during the open registration period that follows priority registration each term.
 However, advising is required prior to initial registration.

 To Be Eligible to Register a Student Must